 - System software updates.

-The following is a subset of backend configuration values available in IBM Quantum and from Qiskit.
+The following is a subset of system configuration values available in IBM Quantum and from Qiskit®.

 These values are shown on both the Systems and Simulators tabs of the Compute resources page(opens in a new tab) and the details page for each system.

 - Name - The unique name assigned to a specific quantum system or simulator.
-Backends hosted on IBM Cloud® have names that begin with
+Systems hosted on IBM Cloud® have names that begin with

 ibmq_*(older systems) or